forc-db/Global_Productivity/manuscript/outline.md

 **Variables sum (approximately) as expected.**
   - Sum of statistical models for component models falls within confidence intervals for larger flux.
   - Fig. 2

+[There are some modest differences in allocation across climate gradients (?)]

 **Climate / latitude explains a larger portion of variation in major fluxes (GPP, NPP, and Rauto) than in subsidiary components.**
   - R2  ~ 0.7 for GPP, NPP, less for subsidiary components
   - in model where mean and variance are scaled, both R2 and slope are highest for major fluxes, lower in subsidiary components

 **Fig. 3** - bar plot or table showing R2 and slope (preferably with CIs) by variable

+## Discussion

+H1-

+H2-
+- factors other than climate are important for determining allocation to subsidiary components